mikhailbovt/CP1404-Programming-II/Week 2/prac_02/REFLECTION.md

 ## What are you doing well in the subject so far that you will keep doing?

-Working with GitHub (I created my repo a week before I asked to), writing fuctions, optimisation of my work using GitHub Actions.
 - 🧩 **Writing fuctions** — I think I am doing it well.
 - 🔗 **Working with GitHub** — I created my repo a week before I asked to.
 - ⚙️ **Automation** — Optimisation of my work using GitHub Actions.